TOBgit/MaterialPlot/README.md

 Ashby (1992) Materials Selection in Mechanical Design

-### Journal articles using these plots
+### Journal articles using these plots:
 Wesgt et al. (2015) Bioinspired structural materials, Nature Materials

+### Cite this tool:
+Lao, Weimin, Yin, Kaiyang, Li, Tienan, & Huang, Han.
+(2022).
+BEANS: Property Chart Plotter (v0.2.1).
+Zenodo. https://doi.org/10.5281/zenodo.7182691

+You can export it to your reference management software through: https://zenodo.org/record/7182691

 ## Instructions
 If you're familiar with python, you could clone the git project and run the tool on your platform.

 If you don't like to worry about the programming language, the team is also publishing ready-to-use packages for Windows and Mac at important releases.
-The release packages can be found [here](https://zenodo.org/record/7182691#.Y0S8DXb0lD8).
+The release packages can be found [here](https://github.com/TOBgit/MaterialPlot/tags).
 The latest release with the binary package is v0.2.1.
-Please also refer to the same site if you would ike to cite us in your paper.

 ## Fun fact behind the scene